Organize assignments/quizzes for examination

 One recommendation is to work in two steps with the assessment.

-• Disable anonymous assessment.
+- Disable anonymous assessment.
 Open the quiz in SpeedGrader in one tab/window to see which student has received which question.
-And in another tab/window, open the assignment and check that the student has worked with the correct assignment hasn't submitted another student's solution.
+In another tab or window, open the assignment and verify that the student has submitted a solution for the correct question and has not accidentally submitted another student's work.

 After completing both steps, publish the assessment to the students.